 To report bugs, here are the locations for core components:

 If you're reading this, you found the documentation!
-If you got some offline copy, switch to the latest online copy of the documentation.
+If you got some offline copy, you can find the latest online copy of the Horse64 documentation here.
+There is also the online copy of the Moose64 documentation.

-The core projects are dual-licensed under either a BSD-style license or the Apache 2 license, with the minor exception to that being the official artwork.
+The core projects are dual-licensed under either a BSD-style license or the Apache 2 license, with the minor exception to that being the official artwork images.
 Read the respective license files for details, the licenses of the core projects are almost the same.

 Read about the Developer Certificate of Origin here.